In times of crisis, fear, and quarantine, we need to guide our children to use their imagination and learning through fun.

 Can repetition be fun?

-Sequential Practice: Repetitive and sequential practices have long been proven to help students build their math skills as well as in other subjects.
+Sequential Practice: Repetitive and sequential practices help students build their math skills as well as in other subjects.
 Once students see those results they will be in aw and more motivated to keep betting their skills.
 Finding repetitive educational games is key.

-Recreational Mathematics: Kids need more than just a “this topic is useful” discussion to boost and inspire them to get involved.
+Recreational Mathematics: Kids need more than just a “this topic is useful” discussion to boost and inspire them to practice their skills.
 One of the best ways to motivate is finding a FUN resource to integrate into the learning process.
 The BatterUp math game is a great tool to do just that!

 Fun doesn’t mean easy.

-Practice Makes Perfect: Such an over-used slogan but true in the math sense.
-While practicing all things does not bring about “perfection,” frequent and repetitive practice in mathematics will help learners attain the skills and knowledge to handle much more complicated math problems.
-In scientific research, it has been shown without exception, every student group who used the BatterUp software demonstrated a significant increase in their math skills.?
+Practice Makes Perfect: Such an overused slogan but true in the math sense.
+Practicing does not always bring about perfection.
+Frequent repetitive practice in mathematics will help learners attain the skills and knowledge to handle much more complicated math problems.
+Our Scientific research shows, every student group who used the BatterUp software demonstrated a significant increase in their math skills?

 Where can I find efficient but FUN learning resources?

-The National Math Bee has done it’s very best to package these fundamentals into a FUN recreational way to help students develop their skills in the four basic math categories.
-It’s a great way to figure out where your students have a void in mathematical knowledge and help them to overcome it.
+The National Math Bee does it’s very best to package these fundamentals into a FUN recreational way.
+It’s a way to help students develop their skills in the four basic math categories.
+It’s a great tool to find out where your students have a void in mathematical knowledge.
+Knowing their weak spots allows you to help them to improve.
 The best thing about it is that children can participate in school and at home!

-BatterUp players move through different leagues of competition by mastering “fact sets” with specified speed and accuracy requirements for each “fact set,” The leagues start at little league with easiest “fact sets” then moving upward to solving harder “fact sets,” up to the 12s.
-The only way to move up to a higher league with harder math facts is to master the lower level sets.
-This can be accomplished by regular practice within a shorter time period.
+BatterUp players move through different leagues of competition.
+Students must master fact sets which each have a specified speed and accuracy requirement.
+Starting at little league with easiest “fact sets,” progress upward to solving harder “fact sets,” up to the 12s.
+There is only way to move up to a higher league with harder math facts.
+Players must master the lower level sets.
+Students can accomplish this with regular practice within a shorter time period.

-If your child is not currently enrolled, now is a great time to get them started.
+If your child is not currently enrolled, sign them up today.
 The National Math Bee runs through the end of May.
-We are currently in the state phase where students in the same grade and state are competing against one another for the highest Batting Average.
+We are currently in the state phase and students in the same grade and state are competing against one another for the highest Batting Average.
 Registration is free and only takes a few minutes.

-For teachers who already have their students signed up, encourage them to practice at home if they have the means to do so.
+Again, registered teachers and parents, encourage kids to practice at home if they have the means to do so.
 It’s not HOMEWORK.
-It’s FUN WORK!!
+It’s FUN WORK!